Trees & Enumeration

 Definition: Binary Tree

-A binary tree is a rooted tree in which every vertex has at most two children, designated as the left child and the right child.
+A binary tree is a rooted tree in which every vertex has at most two children, with each child distinguished as either the left child or the right child (so that a vertex with exactly one child still records whether that child sits in the left slot or the right slot).
 A binary tree is full (or proper) if every internal vertex has exactly two children.

 The distinction between left and right matters: a single left child produces a different binary tree from a single right child, even though the underlying unrooted graph is the same.
 This ordered structure is what makes binary trees the natural setting for divide-and-conquer algorithms, where a problem splits into two subproblems at every step.